 First, welcome!
 Really nice to see you here!

-Now, head over to your Pod management page and click on 'Update known pods'.
-Wait until the progress bar is on 100%...
-Once the update is over, you can start subscribing to pods which might be of interest to you...
+Now, head over to your Pod management page and click on 'Find a pod' (you don't need to enter anything in the keywords text box).
+A new page will open, which will let you start subscribing to pods which might be of interest to you...
 Carry on reading the question below: What is a pod?
 And how do I find new pods?...

 What is a pod?
 And how do I find new pods?

 A PeARS pod is a web page index (like a mini-Google, Bing, Yahoo or DuckDuckGo) that some nice people have made available online for you to use.
-A pod is usually on a particular topic: for instance, the Opera Pod records Web pages on opera.
-Some pods might be generalist pods, though: PeARS Zero, a demo pod, has pages indexed on many different topics.
+A pod is usually on a particular topic: for instance, a Star Wars pod might record Web pages on Star Wars.
 Any pod can be subscribed to from your Pod management page.
 You should learn about the different kinds of pods available to manage your pods as best as you can.
 We provide some definitions below.

 Snow Pods Those are the mini-weapons of the indexing revolution!
 They are tiny pods containing a maximum of 100 URLs each and are created at the same time as a CSV Pod (typically, you will get several Snow Pods for one CSV file).
 Their main feature is that they come in an image format and are therefore easily shareable on social media without cluttering your timeline with ugly text and numbers.
 And they look like they're hardly there, a simple and mysterious background of white and grey...
 If someone has sent you a Snow Pod, or you've found one on social media, you can index it using the same procedure as for the CSV Pod (upload the file under 'Record from file', in your Pod management page).
 Please note that PeARS cannot be held responsible for the content of Snow Pods posted on social media.
 Don't accept sweets and don't index pods from people you don't trust.